 Run DISM Tool: The Deployment Image Servicing and Management (DISM) command is a handy diagnostic tool for resolving file integrity issues that might prevent a successful install.
 Users can run the following commands as part of their prep routine before initiating the upgrade.
 Open the command prompt as administrator, type Dism /Online /Cleanup-Image /RestoreHealth.
 Wait until 100% complete the scanning process.

 Run SFC utility: This is another helpful utility to check and fix missing corrupted system files, After running the DISM command on the same command prompt type sfc /scannow and hit the enter key.
 This will scan the system for missing, corrupted system files if found any this utility restores them from a compressed folder located on %WinDir%\System32\dllcache.

 Another command you should run is the cleanup driver.
 Press Windows key + X, click Command Prompt (Admin) then type the following command and hit Enter on your keyboard.

 rundll32.exe pnpclean.dll,RunDLL_PnpClean /DRIVERS /MAXCLEAN

-What if Update download stuck at any point?
+What if the Update download stuck at any point?

 After that restart windows and check for updates from settings -> update & Security -> windows update -> check for updates.

-These are some basic tips you must follow to well prepare your PC for latest windows 10 upgrade.
-Which make your windows 10 upgrade process smoother and error free.
-Have any query, suggestion or need any help, face any error during windows 10 Upgrade process feel free to discuss in comments below.
-Also, Read 5 Simple steps to troubleshoot network connection problem on windows 10.
+These are some basic tips you must follow to well prepare your PC for the latest windows 10 upgrade.
+This makes your windows 10 upgrade process smoother and error free.
+Have any query, suggestions or need any help, face any error during the windows 10 Upgrade process feel free to discuss in the comments below.
+Also, Read